LaurentTardif/bibliography/cloud/Kubernetes/src/site/markdown/kubernetes.md

 * Probing
 * circuit breaker

-## Elements
+## Kube common Elements

-### Nodes
+### Node

-	server
+	it's a physical or virtual server

-### POD
+### POD (PO)

-	set of containers running, with configuration
+	set of containers running, with configuration associated.
+It's a logical entity.

-### Replica set
+### Replica set (RS)

-	control de pods via labels
+	Allow to control the pods via labels, it's the runtime part of the POD.

+Scaling example :

+	kubectl scale --replicas=1 rs nginx
+    kubectl scale --replicas=10 rs nginx
+    kubectl scale --replicas=3 rs nginx

-### Daemon set
+### Daemon set (DS)

-	RS which run on all nodes
+	We can see it as a RS which run on all nodes

-### namespace
+### namespace (NS)

+	Logical organization that give permissions/quotas to user/pod

 ### Jobs

-	run an action temporary, and should finish
+	Allow to run an action temporary (clean, check, update), and should finish

 ### Services

-	set of pods , giving an uniq ip/port access to the outside
+	Set of pods , giving an uniq ip/port access to the outside

 ### Node PORT, endpoints

 ### Ingress

-	Export to the outside of kube
+	Allow to export a service outside of kube, can also be use to proxy an external access.

 ### Volume

 	empty dir for temporary sharing file between containers in pod

 #### Persistent volume

 	work with claim

 #### Volume claim

 	static or dynamic for clean association we should use labels

 ### ConfigMap

 Manage configuration (like etcd)
 A config Map is a yaml file, key/value, we can also define a file inside.
-It will generate a poperties file inside the pod/container.
+It will generate a properties file inside the pod/container.

+### secrets

+not really secrets :)

 ### Deployment